yukimayuli-gmz/lpnet/README.md

 * `read.nexus.distanceblock`<br>
 * `read.nexus.taxablock`<br>

 The main function is `lpnet`. `lpnet` constructs a planner network which has a circular ordering for a distance matrix, and writes a nexus file for `SplitsTree4`.
 First construct a tree by different tree construct method (`neighbot-joining`, symmetry and not symmetry `neighbornet tree`, `UNJ`, `BioNJ`) for the distance matrix.Then use Linear Programming(lp) to change the circular ordering.
-The ordering have the biggest sum of quartets for all taxa is the lp net ordering.
 Then use Non-negative least squares(nnls) to calculate weights of splits which are consist with the lp net ordering.
 Finally, write a nexus file with taxa block and splits block for `SplitsTree4` to see the circular network.<br>

 The functions `read.nexus.distanceblock` and `read.nexus.taxablock` are tools to read the distance matrix and taxa names from a nex file instead of input them by hand.
-In addition the distance block in the nex file should be set as `diagonal` and `triangle=both`.<br>
+In addition the distance block in the nex file should be set as `diagonal` and `triangle=both`.

 ## Installation